Soaking up Luang Prabang’s rich mix of traditional and colonial architecture.

 Walking through the city, one of the most impressive temples is Haw Pha Bang (also known as Wat Ho Pha Bang).
 The temple resides on the grounds of the Royal Palace Museum and was built to house the Phra Bang Buddha image — the country’s most sacred Buddha image.

-Also located beside the daily Night Market, Haw Pha Bang is a shining example of traditional temple design in Luang Prabang, echoing the distinct style of many of the city’s sacred Wats.
+Also located beside the city’s popular Night Market, Haw Pha Bang is a shining example of traditional temple design in Luang Prabang and echoes the distinct style of many of the city’s sacred Wats.

 Wandering away from Haw Pha Bang temple towards the Nam Khan River, the city’s gentle colour scheme of white, gold and rust gives way to the verdant green of the jungle and the caramel waves of the river.

 While there are a few bridges that link one side of Luang Prabang to the other, the Bamboo Bridges are the most iconic.
-Each rainy season, as the Nam Khan River floods, the bridges are washed away — to be rebuilt when the rainy season ends by a local family.
+Each rainy season, as the Nam Khan River floods, the bridges are washed away.
+When the rainy season ends, a local family rebuilds the Bamboo Bridges year after year.

 Photos and story by Sarah Comber.